This is a detailed guide about the technical requirements to set up your White-Label platform.

 nginx.conf (example)

-# Step 2: set up proxy settings as shown below
+# Step 2: Set up proxy settings as shown below

-resolver 8.8.8.8; # use own DNS server if you have one
+resolver 8.8.8.8; # Use your own DNS server if you have one

 server {